 - Small food processing companies with fewer than 500 employees.

 - Each company team must include at least one person with PCQI training.
 (Enroll one person in our PCQI Course running January 28-29 in Twin Falls)** $850 course is FREE for IFSC participants.

 - Each company completes a FREE TechHelp Food Safety Gap Assessment before class.

 Contact Janna Hamlett to find out how you can complete PCQI training & a Gap Assessment before this program.

-- If you would like to learn more, click the link below and complete a short form and we will get in touch with you shortly.
+- If you would like to learn more, click the link below to complete a short form and we will get in touch with you shortly.

 - Workshop 1: Food Safety Program Management